arista-netdevops-community/eos_designs_to_containerlab/README.md

 ```

-Here is how to define the containerlab host in the inventory file (the name "CONTAINERLAB" must not be changed)
+Here is an example how to define two containerlab hosts in the inventory file (the name "CONTAINERLAB" must not be changed)

 ```yaml
 ---